 Other food sources foraged for by the adult wasps include fruit (frugivorous) and honey (melliferous).

 Larvae also feed the adult wasps.
 This reciprocation is one source of food seen as a critical reason wasps are loyal to the larvae or brood.

 When wasps feed the larvae, the larvae reciprocate and feed the adults in a process called trophallaxis.
 The larvae produce a clear liquid believed to contain amino acids and sugars.
 The substance is a little like wasp caffeine because maturing nests where adults outnumber larvae, and thus a shortage occurs, seem more aggressive.

 As nests mature, the wasps become less dependant on the nest as a source of nutrition.
 Drunk wasps, disoriented by overconsumption of alcohol-laden fruit juices, are common in late summer and early autumn.

 Pollen and nectar are vital to adult wasps.
 Wasps feed on protein-rich pollen and nectar to maintain themselves.
 One place this is on display at its most impressive is on late-season Ivy blossom.

 As the food sources begin to dwindle and the last of the larvae pupate to become males and queens, the nest finally becomes dormant and abandoned.

 At the start of the year, a single queen would have started the nest with a single egg.
-By mid-summer, the mature nest could have contained 3000 – 50000 wasps collectively consuming over a million insects.
+The mature nest could have contained 3000 – 50000 wasps by mid-summer, collectively consuming over a million insects.
 As December weather forces queen wasps into hibernation, all other wasps die.